-- Crossdressing Voices: The female Native American maiden that asks to "Indian wrestle" with Cool Cat is clearly voiced by Larry Storch, whom provided all the voices for this cartoon.
+- Crossdressing Voices: The female Native American maiden that asks to "Indian wrestle" with Cool Cat is clearly voiced by Larry Storch, who provided all of the voices for this cartoon.
 The sultry female voice Storch gives the maiden is fairly unconvincing.
 In prior years they would likely have just grabbed a female studio staffer and stuck her in the recording booth, but by this point the Screen Actors' Guild was cracking down on animation studios having non-actors provide voices.

 - Old Shame: Like the rest of the Seven Arts cartoons, Warner Bros. isn't too proud of this one.